SmajloSlovakian/NieKity/DEVNOTES.md

  - recursively defined value, which can be a constant or a linked value or it can provide a value from a function
  - if it is an unbaked complex value, it can be checked by execute if data $(path).complex
  - the resolved value is pushed to Stack
- - auto_bake is optional, default is false; if it's true, the value replaces itself with the resolved value
+ - auto_bake is optional, default is true; if it's true, the value replaces itself with the resolved value
  - merge_with is optional, default is {}
  - extend_with is optional, default is []
  - modify_with is optional, default is []; type is List(Command)